Philadelphia Felony DUI with Injury Lawyer

 A DUI in Pennsylvania is a serious charge.
-It is a criminal offense and if another person is injured or killed in an accident with a drunk driver, that drunk driver can be charged with a felony DUI with injury.
+It is a criminal offense, and if another person is injured or killed in an accident with a drunk driver, the drunk driver can be charged with felony DUI with Injury.

 A second tier DUI in Pennsylvania is very different from a first tier offense.
 A first tier offense carries relatively light consequences of six months probation (meaning no jail time), a $300 fine, and no license suspension.
 However, at a second tier the consequences jump to 2 days to 6 months in jail, a $500 to $5,000 fine, and a 12 month license suspension.

-ANY injury to another person may qualify - no matter how slight.
-Additionally, so long as the case is still pending and the enhancement won't unfairly impact your right to a fair trial, it may be amended.
-This means that the prosecutor may add the enhanced penalty of felony DUI with an injury or - in the event a person is seriously injured - the enhanced penalty of aggravated assault while under the influence.
-These charges, as well as others connected to any additional factors tied to the DUI, necessitate expert representation to aggressively fight these serious charges.
+Any injury to another person may qualify – no matter how slight.
+Additionally, so long as the case is still pending, and the enhancement won’t unfairly impact your right to a fair trial, it may be amended.
+This means that the prosecutor may add the enhanced penalty of felony DUI with an injury or – in the event a person is seriously injured – the enhanced penalty of aggravated assault while under the influence.
+These charges, as well as others connected to any additional factors tied to the DUI, must be aggressively fought by expert representation.

 Fighting a Felony DUI with Injury